shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 One of the most important parts of triplet loss performance is the mining of triplets.
 This refers to the process of finding difficult triplets to train with, as triplets with zero loss have no learning signal.
 The most popular mining technique is semi-hard mining as introduced in [[5]](#5).
 This technique chooses triplets such that the positive example is closer to the anchor than the negative sample but the margin is still violated.
 These triplets are easier to improve than when the negative example is closer than the positive one but still provide a learning signal.
 This strategy is often used to improve the stability of learning.
 However, it was found that with this project's setup, the all-mining strategy worked the best.
 This strategy selects all triplets that violate the margin, that is, with non-zero loss.
 Triplets are sampled in an online-fashion from each minibatch as the difficulty of each triplet is highly dependent on the state of the embedding network which changes during training.

 After training the embedding network we use embeddings as an input to a separate classifier.
-For this project three classifiers were tried using sci-kit learn implementations, a K nearest neighbours (KNN), a support vector machine (SVM) and a multilayer perceptron (MLP).
+For this project two classifiers were tried using sci-kit learn implementations, a K nearest neighbours (KNN), a support vector machine (SVM) and a multilayer perceptron (MLP).
+The KNN and SVM performed the best.

 ## Data Preparation
 Patient meta-data was not used for simplicity.
 Although it would be simple to incorporate this data by concatenating it to the outputted feature embeddings and applying appropriate normalization.